dotnet/docs/docs/standard/design-guidelines/parameter-design.md

  For example, members with byte array parameters would almost never be called by passing individual bytes.
 For this reason, byte array parameters in the .NET Framework do not use the params keyword.

- **X DO NOT** use params arrays if the array is modified by the member taking the params array parameter.
+ ❌ DO NOT use params arrays if the array is modified by the member taking the params array parameter.

  Because of the fact that many compilers turn the arguments to the member into a temporary array at the call site, the array might be a temporary object, and therefore any modifications to the array will be lost.